-Contact your health care provider right away if you have muscle weakness.
+Contact your health care provider right away if you have muscle pain or weakness.

-Trizivir can cause blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+Trizivir can cause blood disorders such as extremely reduced numbers of red blood cells (severe anemia) or reduced numbers of white blood cells (neutropenia).
 Your doctor may follow your blood count closely while you are taking Trizivir.

 While taking Trizivir, it is important to keep all of your appointments with your health care provider.